MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-quickstart.md

 Select a lookup to the **Scope** and **Goal** you just created.

 Set **Timer** to 1 hour.
-This represents how often RSO will check if it should run.
+This represents how often RSO will check if it should run based on the time this schedule is published.

 Enter **valid from** and **valid to** dates.